Course Reserves Setup

 Course Reserves will be made available electronically via Canvas.

 The Library will make every effort to provide electronic access to course reserve materials.
-We will continue to purchase electronic copies whenever possible and are exploring other methods of providing access to materials online.
+We will continue to purchase electronic copies whenever possible and will explore other methods of providing access to materials online.

 The Library is able to provide access to some streaming media for course reserves.
 However, some media is not available in streaming format and some is only available for individual licensing, most notably films and shows that are exclusive to Amazon, Netflix, PBS, HBO, etc. Please submit your streaming requests through Canvas, and the Library will investigate licensing options.
 We will let you know as soon as possible if the requested film is unavailable.

 We ask that you submit your requests for reserves material as soon as is practical and limit requests to only critical or required materials.
-If you have any questions about winter reserves, please contact firstname.lastname@example.org.
+If you have any questions about reserves, please contact email@example.com.